-Refer to resources: https://srs.ubc.ca/files/2020/06/8.-Space-Analysis-Re-Occupancy-Planning-Tool.pdf; UBC Employee COVID-19 Physical Distancing Guidance [PDF]

-If you would like to use building keyplans, please contact records.section@ubc.ca.
+Refer to resources: https://srs.ubc.ca/files/2020/06/8.-Space-Analysis-Re-Occupancy-Planning-Tool.pdf; UBC Employee COVID-19 Physical Distancing Guidance [PDF] If you would like to use building keyplans, please contact records.section@ubc.ca.

-Anticipated to start on [MM / DD/ YYYY], all Department of [Unit Name Here] faculty and staff who can work off-campus must continue to do so in Stage 1 and Stage 2.

-Plans Complete for Stage 1 (~33% occupancy).
-Unit-level safety plans are to be directed to the Faculty of Arts Safety Plan Review Team:

-Brett Eaton brett.eaton@ubc.ca

-Gerald Vanderwoude gerald.vanderwoude@ubc.ca

-Ana Policzer ana.policzer@ubc.ca Nick Smolinski nick.smolinski@ubc.ca
+Anticipated to start on 04 / 19 / 2021, but all staff of Arts Academic Advising who can work offcampus must continue to do so in Stage 1 and Stage 2.
+1. Plans Complete for Stage 1 (~33% occupancy).
+Unit-level safety plans are to be directed to the Faculty of Arts Safety Plan Review Team: Brett Eaton brett.eaton@ubc.ca Gerald Vanderwoude gerald.vanderwoude@ubc.ca Ana Policzer ana.policzer@ubc.ca Nick Smolinski nick.smolinski@ubc.ca 2.
 Plans Complete for Stage 2 (~67% occupancy).
-Unit-level safety plans are to be directed to ready.ubc@ubc.ca with a CC to nick.smolinski@ubc.ca.
-Please clearly highlight specific areas of your document where you require guidance or additional review.
+Unit-level safety plans are to be directed to nick.smolinski@ubc.ca • ready.ubc@ubc.ca • Please clearly highlight specific areas of your document where you require guidance or additional review.
 Additional plan review will occur at the Faculty of Arts level with approval from the Dean of Arts.
-In addition, plans may require further review by:

-- The UBC COVID-19 Safety Planning Steering Committee - UBC Executive.
+In addition, plans may require further review by: The UBC COVID-19 Safety Planning Steering Committee • UBC Executive.
+3. Minor updates or changes to Safety Plans should be directed to nick.smolinski@ubc.ca.
+Please clearly highlight specific areas of your document which have been updated.
+For new operational activities, and projects consider an addendum to your main plan.
+All Final Intermediate Safety Plan approvals are issued in writing through the Dean of Arts and the Dean of Arts Safety Plan Review team.